vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 did at-home jogging because it was fairly hot in the morning (and in fact hotter outdoors than indoors, in addition to being sunny outdoors).

+## 2025-09-03

+On Wednesday 2025-09-03, I skipped all exercise due to physical and cognitive fatigue as well as having spent a lot of time doing typing practice that used up the time I would normally spend exercising.